HC: Land Division (Uganda)

 9 November 2017

-Land law – customary tenure – acquisition by gift inter vivos and possession; Trespass – unlawful entry and removal of materials by State agents; Vicarious liability of the Attorney General; Remedies – declaration, vacant possession, permanent injunction, compensation, mesne profits, general and exemplary damages; Constitutional requirement for prior compensation when Government acquires land (Article 26).
+Land law – customary tenure – acquisition by gift inter vivos – possession – trespass by state agents – vicarious liability of the Attorney General – remedies: declaration, vacant possession, permanent injunction, compensatory, mesne profits, general and exemplary damages, interest

 8 November 2017